Wednesday, October 07, 2009

 Here is a list of compounds carbon can or cannot absorb.

-Please note that some compounds may be desirable to remove depending upon your tank requirements while the same compound may not be desirable in another aquarium environment.
 A good example would be tannins (which carbon removes reasonably well); in a soft water environment an aquarist would likely want to restrict the use of Activated Carbon, while someone keeping “dirty” goldfish may find the use of carbon on a regular basis (in higher quantities) a necessity.

-| WHAT CARBON CAN ABSORB: | ||
+WHAT CARBON CAN ABSORB: | ||

-| Excellent Absorption: | Fair/Good Absorption | WHAT CARBON CANNOT ABSORB (or absorption is poor) |
+Excellent Absorption: | Fair/Good Absorption | WHAT CARBON CANNOT ABSORB (or absorption is poor) |

-| *Amyl Acetate *Amyl Alcohol *Benzene *Bleach *Butyl Alcohol *Butyl Acetate *Calcium Hypochlorite *ORGANIC carbon *Chloral *Chloroform *Chlorine *Chlorobenzene *Chlorophenol *Cresol *Defoliants *Diesel Fuel *Dissolved Organic Compounds *Dyes (such as Methylene Blue) *Ethyl Acetate *Ethyl Acrylate *Foaming Agents (MBAS) *Gasoline *Glycols *Herbicides *Hydrogen Peroxide *Hypochlorous Acid *Insecticides *Iodine *Isopropyl Acetate *Isopropyl Alcohol *Ketones *Methyl Bromide *Methyl Ethyl Ketone *Naptha *Nitrobenzene *Nitroluene *Odors (general) *Oil - dissolved *Organic Esters *Oxalic Acid *Oxygen *PCB's *Pesticides *Phenol *Sodium Hypochlorite *Toluidine *Trichlorethylene *Turpentine *Xylene | *Acetaldehde *Acetone *Alcohols *Antifreeze *Chloramine (only the Chlorine, zeolite needed for remaining ammonia) *Calcium Hypochlorite *Chlorophyll *Citric Acid *EDTA (an organic chelator of metals such as iron) *Ethyl Alcohol *Ethyl Amine *Ethyl Chloride *Etyl Ether *Lactic Acid *Mercaptans *Methyl Acetate *Methyl Alcohol *Methyl Chloride *Organic Acids *Organic Salts *Ozone *Potassium Permanganate *Propioc Acid *Propyl Acetate *Propyl Alcohol *Propyl Chloride *Radon *Solvents *Sulphonated Oils *Tannins (such as Indian Almond Leaf extract) *Tar Emulsion *Tartaric Acid *Xanthophyll | *Alkalinity *Calcium *Carbon Dioxide *Fluoride, *Formaldehyde *Hardness. *Lime *Magnesium *Manganese *Microbes, *Molybdenum *Nitrates, nitrites, ammonia *Phosphates *Selenium *Sodium, *Lead, Iron and other heavy metals are removed only by adding a chelation process using EDTA, an organic carbon molecule (then these metals can be readily removed) |
+*Amyl Acetate *Amyl Alcohol *Benzene *Bleach *Butyl Alcohol *Butyl Acetate *Calcium Hypochlorite *ORGANIC carbon *Chloral *Chloroform *Chlorine *Chlorobenzene *Chlorophenol *Cresol *Defoliants *Diesel Fuel *Dissolved Organic Compounds *Dyes (such as Methylene Blue or Acriflavin) *Ethyl Acetate *Ethyl Acrylate *Foaming Agents (MBAS) *Gasoline *Glycols *Herbicides *Hydrogen Peroxide *Hypochlorous Acid *Insecticides *Iodine *Isopropyl Acetate *Isopropyl Alcohol *Ketones *Methyl Bromide *Methyl Ethyl Ketone *Naptha *Nitrobenzene *Nitroluene *Odors (general) *Oil - dissolved *Organic Esters *Oxalic Acid *Oxygen *PCB's *Pesticides *Phenol *Sodium Hypochlorite *Toluidine *Trichlorethylene *Turpentine *Xylene | *Acetaldehde *Acetone *Alcohols *Antifreeze *Chloramine (only the Chlorine, zeolite needed for remaining ammonia) *Calcium Hypochlorite *Chlorophyll *Citric Acid *EDTA (an organic chelator of metals such as iron) *Ethyl Alcohol *Ethyl Amine *Ethyl Chloride *Etyl Ether *Hydrogen Sulfide *Lactic Acid *Mercaptans *Methyl Acetate *Methyl Alcohol *Methyl Chloride *Organic Acids *Organic Salts *Ozone *Potassium Permanganate *Propioc Acid *Propyl Acetate *Propyl Alcohol *Propyl Chloride *Radon *Solvents *Sulphonated Oils *Tannins, such as: Indian Almond Leaf Extract (Atison's Spa) *Tar Emulsion *Tartaric Acid *Xanthophyll *Cyanide *Copper (this in part depends upon type of copper compound and chelated copper is not readily removed by carbon), also availability of oxygen and a lower pH can improve basic copper sulfate adsorption by carbon.
+Basically carbon should not be relied for total copper removal, especially in Marine aquariums using chelated carbon *Free, low molecular weight hormones. | *Alkalinity *Calcium *Carbon Dioxide *Fluoride, *Formaldehyde *Hardness. *Lime *Magnesium *Manganese *Microbes, *Molybdenum *Nitrates, nitrites, ammonia *Phosphates *Selenium *Sodium, *Lead, Iron and other heavy metals are removed only by adding a chelation process using EDTA, an organic carbon molecule (then these metals can be readily removed) *Protein bound hormones are generally NOT removed by carbon |

 References